digidotcom/digi-iot-web-apps/README.md

-# XBee IoT Web Applications
+# Digi IoT Web Applications

-This repository contains the source code of the web applications of the Digi XBee IoT solution demos, which demonstrate the end-to-end connection technology using Digi products and services.
+This repository contains the source code of the web applications of the Digi IoT solution demos, which demonstrate the end-to-end connection technology using Digi products and services.

 The web applications are built with the Django framework and can be run locally.